ggill24/HorribleSubsTorrentDownloader-master/README.md

 5. You must allow as the program uses PhantomJS to retrieve and download the anime episodes

-To make changes to your anime list or to add a new anime simply edit the list.txt file located in: C:\HSTorrentDownloader or delete it and restart the program
+To make changes to your anime list or to add a new anime simply edit the "list.txt" file located in: "C:\HSTorrentDownloader" or delete it and restart the program

 Format is: [TITLE] [EPISODE]